- $3,490 per person based on double occupancy - space is limited

 TUE – 20 JUNE (Day 2): ARRIVAL IN BEN GURION AIRPORT

 Upon arrival in Tel Aviv, we meet our guide who will remain with us for the duration of our trip.
-Transfer to our hotel in Tel Aviv, rest of the day at leisure, have dinner, and spend time with the Lord.
+Transfer to our hotel in Tel Aviv, rest the day at leisure, have dinner and spend time with the Lord.
 Dinner and overnight Tel Aviv.

 Following breakfast, we travel to Caesarea.
 Acts 10 tells us that the Gentile Cornelius received a vision at Caesarea, which prompted him to send for the Apostle Peter, who then came to Caesarea and preached the Gospel to Cornelius and those assembled at his house.
 All those who heard the message received the Holy Spirit!
 In Caesarea, we visit the Roman Amphitheatre, hippodrome, and an ancient aqueduct.
 We then drive to Mt Carmel, where we see the suggested site of Elijah’s confrontation with the priests of Baal, the high point of which was the LORD’s sending of fire from heaven to consume Elijah’s sacrifice.
-We travel to Tel Megiddo, the Armageddon Battlefield of Revelation 16.
 Then we will go to Nazareth the boyhood of Jesus, where we stop at the Mount of the Precipice.
 Go back to the hotel in Tiberias for dinner and overnight.

 THU – 22 JUNE (Day 4): Sea of Galilee with Banias and ancient boat - Capernaum